Should You Worry About Morning Sickness?

-Find out why you feel so sick and some ways to calm your stomach.
+Find out about morning sickness and some ways to calm your stomach.

 Despite how common it is, the cause is still not completely understood.
 Hormonal changes are at least partially responsible.
-The hormones most likely at play are high levels of estrogen and the pregnancy hormone human chorionic gonadotropin (hCG), says Lisa Beard, MD, an OBGYN with the Woman’s Hospital of Texas in Houston.
+The hormones most likely involved are high levels of estrogen and the pregnancy hormone human chorionic gonadotropin (hCG), says Lisa Beard, MD, an OBGYN with the Woman’s Hospital of Texas in Houston.

 Is it morning sickness or is there another cause?

-First of all, it’s important to note that although morning sickness is very common, nausea and vomiting during pregnancy is sometimes caused by a separate medical issue.
+Although morning sickness is very common, nausea and vomiting during pregnancy is sometimes caused by a separate medical issue.
 Potential causes include:

 Talk to an HCP to help ensure the right diagnosis.